Which Property Management Company Should I use?

 Who pays the rooms and board tax?

-If your property manager obtain the rental they will collect the tax from the renter and pay it for you, if you take a booking yourself you will collect the tax from the renter and may pay the tax yourself or send the tax money to your property manager and have them pay it.
+If your property manager obtained the rental they will collect the tax from the renter and pay it for you, if you take a booking yourself you will collect the tax from the renter and may pay the tax yourself or send the tax money to your property manager to have them pay it.

 If I live outside the Country who will do my income taxes for the home?